 "You have no idea what I'm capable of, A.J.
 You should be afraid—very, very afraid."

 "Oh, yeah?
 Make me."

-A predatory grin, that had been all too familiar to A.J. since they were boys, started to spread across his brother's lips, and for an instant, an eight-year-old in him flinched, wishing he could retract what he'd said, but just as soon as it was brought on, the fear dissipated.
+A predatory grin, that had been all too familiar to A.J. since they had been boys, started to spread across his brother's lips, and for an instant, an eight-year-old in him flinched, wishing he could retract what he'd said, but just as soon as it was brought on, the fear dissipated.
 He wanted to kick himself for falling for Rick's old trick.

 "Is that a challenge?"
 Rick asked softly still grinning like a psycho.
 He could see his brother's bravado falter for a brief moment.

 "Come on, Rick.
 This is so childish.
 I refuse to be roped into one of your puerile games!"

 Rick's grin became wider.
 "Chicken!"
 He gleefully taunted his brother.